trbauer/cls/README.md

 # Execution Details
 CL Script executes in three phases.
 1. **Parsing**.
 The CL Script syntax is parsed to an intermediate form either from a file given or via an immediate argument using the `-e` option.
 The `-P` option stops processing after parsing.
 2. **Compilation**.
 Elements of the constructed IR are bound to actual objects representing those things.
-This includes contructing OpenCL contexts, command queues, buffers, and other elements.
+This includes constructing OpenCL contexts, command queues, buffers, and other elements.
 Some additional checking is performed here.
 Inferred surface sizes and properties are resolved in this phase.
 3. **Execution**.
 This final phase walks through the list of commands generated in the compilation phase and executes each in order.
 The `-i` option specifies the number of iterations to repeats this phase.  **NOTE:** Surfaces are initialized in this phase; consequently, *each successive iteration* will re-initialize buffers with an `-i` value greater than 1.
 Consider using the `undef` value to suppress initialization of given buffers.
 (E.g. `undef:w` defines writable buffer of undefined values.)

-#
 # Other Usage Modes

 ## Performance Analysis